mfornace/nupack-docs-dev/sources/design.md

 - `.mapping`: a `dict`-like class from the undesigned domains, strands, complexes, and tubes to their designed equivalents.
 - `.defects`: a report of the different types of defects at each level, held internally as `pandas.DataFrame`s.
-- `.analysis`: an `analysis.Result` for thermodynamic results computed on the designed complexes and tubes.
+- `.analysis`: an `AnalysisResult` for thermodynamic results computed on the designed complexes and tubes.
 - `.stats`: a rundown of the statistics and timings for the design that took place.

 As an example, consider the following design result: